neurosnap/code-nest/README.md

 However, what if indentation can help determine unnecessary code complexity?
 Abrupt code indentation tends to convolute control flow with minor details.
 [1](http://www.perforce.com/resources/white-papers/seven-pillars-pretty-code)
-Linus Torvalds think that greater than three levels of indentation is a code smell which is part of a greater design flaw
+Linus Torvalds thinks that greater than three levels of indentation is a code smell which is part of a greater design flaw

 > Now, some people will claim that having 8-character indentations makes